You won't need a PS5 to run God of War at 8K... you'll need an Nvidia RTX 3090

 Of course, there are other DLSS settings as well.
 The 'Balanced' setting ups the initial resolution to 4,454 x 2,506 before upscaling it to 8K.
 The image is a lot sharper, but performance sees a knock to 46.9fps on average.
 While this is still a lot higher than the 30fps minimum we demand, after playing at 60fps, this drop feels brutal.

 Finally, we tried it out with DLSS set to 'Quality'.
-This is the setting which prioritise image quality over performance, with an initial resolution of 5,120 x 2,880.
+This is the setting that prioritizes image quality over performance, with an initial resolution of 5,120 x 2,880.
 This means there's less upscaling needed to hit 7,680 x 4,320, and while the image quality does see an improvement, the average frame rate drops to 42.1fps.

 AMD alternative